-For the 2022-23 Season, most tournaments will use online forms, which can be accessed by both teams and Appraisers through the Resource Area.
+For the 2023-24 Season, most tournaments will use online forms, which can be accessed by both teams and Appraisers through the Resource Area.
 If your tournament is using paper forms, the Regional, Affiliate, and/or Tournament Director will communicate this to the Team Managers prior to the tournament, along with any changes to the following procedure.

-The team's online forms will be submitted by the Team Manager through the Resource Area.
-These online forms will include the Tournament Data Form and the Team Challenge Prep Checklist, which includes Declaration of Independence information.
+The team's online forms will be submitted by the Team Manager through the Resource Area in the primary language of the tournament unless otherwise specified by the Regional, Affiliate, and/or Tournament Director.
+These online forms will include the Tournament Data Form, the Expense Report, and the Team Challenge Prep Checklist, which includes Declaration of Independence information.
 There is a separate Prep Checklist for Instant Challenge.
 This will also be submitted via the Resource Area.
+None of the forms can be used as a scoring element.